anuvytla/bon-appetit/README.md

 ### Continued development

-Beyond this project's MVP, if we had additional time, we would have upscaled the application to handle reservations for multiple restaurants.
-Additionally, we would have incorporated a seating chart.
+- Upscale application to handle reservations and online orders for multiple restaurants

+- Incorporate a Seating Chart

+- Provide statistical reporting

+- Add payment gateway

+- Option to modify or cancel reservation/order

+- Expand to add more restaurants

 ## Authors